shreekumar3d/soib_2023/README-CONTAINER.md

 With WSL installed, the usage steps are exactly the same as Linux.
 In Linux, you would use the terminal to execute the commands.
 In WSL, you first run "wsl" to start the WSL shell.

+### Memory Limits on WSL

+By default, Windows allocates about 50% of your system's memory (RAM) to WSL.
+SoIB needs a lot of memory to run.
+Without changing the amount of memory allocated to WSL, you may find that the container takes a long time to finish, as it won't start many parallel jobs to ensure the RAM limit is not hit.

+You can setup a specific memory limit by editing the file .wslconfig in your user profile directory. e.g. to setup a limit of 12 GB, the contents of the file may look like below:

+    [wsl2]
+    memory=12GB

+Note that WSL is like an entire OS running together with your windows OS, which itself needs a good amount of memory to work satisfactorily.
+So do not try to allocated the entire the entire memory available to WSL.

+For the change to take effect, you will need to shutdown any running WSL instance,
+using:

+    wsl --shutdown

 ### Install Podman